 I teach at a small community college in New England, full of wonderful students, faculty and staff.
 I love to teach and feel fortunate to have such a career and community.
 When not teaching college, I run a small Ju-Jitsu Dojo, practicing a physical form of art that calls to me as strongly as the visual arts.

-I am happy to add that my intelligent and creative 7 year old daughter, Zella, has shown great interest in art and has been painting, drawing and sculpting at my side every chance she gets since she could sit in a chair.
-She has taken to creating artwork on her own as well, and shows a growing appreciation and love for art.
+I am happy to add that my intelligent and creative children have all shown great interest in art and has been painting, drawing and sculpting at my side every chance they get.
+All of them have taken to creating artwork on their own and show a growing appreciation and love for art.
+In fact, all of them have shown and sold some of their work at past art shows.
+It is a wonderful thing to be able to share with them.

 If any of my work calls to you, please let me know.
 Even if you are not in the market to purchase a piece at the moment, I for one love to have conversations that might be inspired due to a reaction that my artwork generates.
 Thank you for taking the time to look at my work, and thank you again if you were interested enough to read this bio!